Bernard Francis Law: Resignation

-Roman appointment
+Roman Appointment

 Within weeks of his resignation, Law moved from Boston to Rome.
-When the state attorney general issued his report entitled Child Sexual Abuse in the Archdiocese of Boston (July 23, 2003), he severely criticized Law, mentioning that "the Archdiocese has shown an institutional reluctance to adequately address the problem and, in fact, made choices that allowed the abuse to continue," but did not allege that Law had tried to evade investigation.
+When the state attorney general issued his report titled Child Sexual Abuse in the Archdiocese of Boston (July 23, 2003), he severely criticized Law, mentioning that "the Archdiocese has shown an institutional reluctance to adequately address the problem and, in fact, made choices that allowed the abuse to continue," but did not allege that Law had tried to evade investigation.
 He said that Cardinal Law had not broken any laws, because the law requiring abuse to be reported was not expanded to include priests until 2002.

 Law was a member of the Congregations for the Oriental Churches, the Clergy, Divine Worship and Discipline of the Sacraments, Evangelisation of Peoples, Institutes of Consecrated Life and Societies of Apostolic Life, Catholic Education, Bishops as well as the Pontifical Council for the Family.
 He held membership in all these congregations and of the council before resigning from the governance of the Archdiocese of Boston, and at that time was also a member of the Pontifical Council for Culture.
 He became even more influential in those Vatican congregations and, being based in Rome, he could attend all their meetings, unlike cardinals based in other countries.

 In May 2004, Pope John Paul II appointed Law to a post in Rome, as Archpriest of the Basilica di Santa Maria Maggiore, a largely ceremonial role.
-Some saw this an attempt to shield Law from potential criminal prosecution as his new position conveyed citizenship in Vatican City.
+Some saw this as an attempt to shield Law from potential criminal prosecution as his new position conveyed citizenship in Vatican City.

 Law reached 80 on November 4, 2011, and lost the right to participate in a papal conclave as well as his memberships in offices of the Roman Curia.
 He remained as archpriest of the Basilica di Santa Maria Maggiore until November 21, 2011, when Archbishop Santos Abril y Castelló was appointed as the new archpriest.

 In Rome, Law was considered an active and important conservative voice within many of the Vatican offices in which he served.
 Robert Mickens, a longtime Vatican journalist, reported that Law believed he had been "badly done by", and that other cardinals saw him as a victim rather than a guilty party.
 Until his retirement, Mickens said, "He did not lose his influence.
 He was a member of more congregations than any other bishop ...
-Cardinals that are members of these offices can't always go to the meetings — they are not in Rome — but Bernie Law did and he goes everywhere and he keeps his head held high."
+Cardinals that are members of these offices can't always go to the meetings — they don't live in Rome — but Bernie Law did and he goes everywhere and he keeps his head held high."